ibm-cloud-architecture/refarch-integration/README.md

 * ESB is used to manage all SOA service
 * VPN or Secure Gateway is used to open secure tunneling between public cloud deployed applications and on-premise services.

-The current implementation can run on private cloud and we are presenting this deployment in detail in [this article].
+The current implementation can run on private cloud and we are presenting this deployment in detail in [this article](docs/icp-deploy.md).

-## What you will learn
-By studying this set of projects and articles you will learn:
-- how to develop a SOAP app in Java using JPA, JAXWS deployed on WebSphere Liberty
-- how to develop message flow on IBM Integration Bus
-- how to define API product with API Connect, and use secure communication with TLS
-- how to set up secure connection from public cloud to on-premise service
-- how to develop a Angular 4 app with nodejs/expressjs back end
-- how to secure the web app with passport
-- how to access existing LDAP service for user authentication
-- how to proxy requests to IBM Secure gateway
-- how to perform CI/CD in hybrid world
-- how to monitor all those components using Application Performance Monitoring
-- how to deploy most of the component to IBM Cloud Private
-- how to adopt a test focus implementation

 ## Project Repositories
 This project leverages a set of projects by applying clear separation of concerns design, n-tiers architecture, and service oriented architecture.
 The repository order is from left to right from previous diagram.